MicrosoftDocs/power-pages-docs/power-pages-docs/configure/manage-css.md

 When you upload a new custom CSS file, it's available as a web file in the [Portal Management app](portal-management-app.md).

 > [!NOTE]
 > Power Pages sites use Bootstrap 3.3.x.
 Site developers should not replace Bootstrap 3 with other CSS libraries as some of the scenarios in Power Pages are dependent on Bootstrap 3.3.x.
-For more information, see [Understanding Bootstrap framework](#understanding-bootstrap-framework) and [Customize Bootstrap](#customize-bootstrap) sections in this article.
+More information: [Bootstrap overview](bootstrap-overview.md).

 ## Manage custom CSS files in the Styling workspace